soumyadg/document-comparison/README.md

 ### Limitation in This Assignment: Lack of Reference Summary
 For this assignment, the application of ROUGE as an evaluative metric is not feasible due to the absence of a reference summary.
 The ROUGE methodology fundamentally relies on a comparison between the machine-generated summary and a human-written reference.
 In the context of summarizing document changes, preparing such a reference summary involves manually analyzing the changes between two document versions and synthesizing those changes into a coherent summary.

-#### Why a Reference Summary is Not Used:
+#### Why a Reference Summary is not generated:
-- **Time Constraints**: Creating accurate and comprehensive reference summaries is time-consuming, as it requires deep understanding and manual effort.
+- **Time Constraints**: Creating accurate and comprehensive reference summaries is time-consuming.
-- **Resource Limitations**: The lack of available human resources to create reference summaries can be a significant constraint.
+- **Resource Limitations**: The lack of available domain knowledge to create reference summaries is a significant constraint.
-- **Focus of the Assignment**: The primary goal of this assignment is to develop and demonstrate the ability to automate the summarization of document changes without relying on manual efforts, hence focusing more on the technological implementation rather than manual evaluation processes.
+- **Focus of the Assignment**: The primary goal of this assignment is to develop and demonstrate the ability to automate the summarization of document changes without relying on manual efforts, hence this work focusses more on the technological implementation rather than manual evaluation processes.

-### Conclusion
+### Estimation conclusion
 While ROUGE is an excellent tool for evaluating summary quality in many contexts, its application is limited in scenarios where no suitable reference summaries are available.
 In such cases, alternative methods of evaluation, such as user feedback or qualitative analysis, might be more appropriate to assess the effectiveness of summarization algorithms.

+# Conclusion

+This documentation provides a comprehensive understanding of the processes and functions involved in the document change summarizer project.
+By detailing each step and its purpose, users and reviewers can easily follow the operations performed by the script.

-## Project Overview
+## GIT Project information

 The Document Comparison Tool is designed to assist legal and documentation teams by summarizing and highlighting changes between different versions of documents, specifically focusing on DOCX files.
 This tool employs a combination of Python libraries and Large Language Models (LLMs), including GPT from OpenAI, to process, compare, and summarize document contents effectively.

-## Features

-- **Document Reading**: Utilizes `python-docx` to read and extract content from DOCX files.
-- **Change Detection**: Implements `difflib` to detect and outline changes between document versions.
-- **Summarization**: Leverages OpenAI's GPT models to summarize changes in a concise format.
-- **Enhanced Readability**: Formats summaries into structured bullet points for better clarity.

 ### Prerequisites to run the repo